 (Wii version) Best European Adventure 2011 – European Game Awards

-My verdict: “I love this game, and am a huge fan of the franchise.
+“I love this game, and am a huge fan of the franchise.
 I love the graphics, the story, and the puzzles.
 If you like point and clicks, and even if you don’t, I’m sure you will find this game entertaining.”

 What are your memories of Broken Sword: Shadow of the Templars?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.